alexhuang91/sp12/hw5/README.md

 similarity=# select count(*) from restaurantaddress ra, restaurantphone rp where ra.name % rp.name;
 ```

+####Larger data
 Bored with the small data set?
 Try the large data set!!!
 Use the following commands to set it up:

 ```
 $HOME/pgsql/bin/psql -p <PORT> postgres -c 'CREATE DATABASE similarity_large;'
-$HOME/pgsql/bin/psql -p <PORT> -d similarity -f ~/sp12/hw5/similarity_data_large.sql
+$HOME/pgsql/bin/psql -p <PORT> -d similarity_large -f ~/sp12/hw5/similarity_large.sql
 ```

 Connect to your `similarity_large` database like this.
 Don't forget to create the pg_trgm extension the first time you connect!

 ```
 $ bin/psql -p <PORT> similarity_large
-similarity=# CREATE EXTENSION pg_trgm;
+similarity_large=# CREATE EXTENSION pg_trgm;
 ```

+####Performance analysis
 Okay, that was fun, but equivalence is boring.
 You wrote this homework to make Postgres fly!
 So, let's try comparing the performance of your super-awesome implementation with Postgres' built-in implementation.

 We'll be comparing runtime using Postgres' `EXPLAIN ANALYZE` command.
 The final line of the output of this command shows the total runtime of the query in miliseconds.
 Please put the output of the following `EXPLAIN ANALYZE` commands (in order) into a file called performance.txt, which you will submit as described in Part 7.
 Do not include the output of the `SELECT set_limit(...)` commands.

 First, run the below commands in the `similarity` database, and then run the commands again in the `similarity_large` database.
-In summary, the analyze.txt file should contain the output of eight queries: the four below on the `similarity` database, followed by the four below on the `similarity_large` database.
+In summary, the performance.txt file should contain the output of eight queries: the four below on the `similarity` database, followed by the four below on the `similarity_large` database.

 ```
 similarity=# SELECT set_limit(.3);